Restricted Burning Period

 1. The rate in the dollar set by Council each year at budget time

-2. The valuation of each property, as assessed by the Valuer General.
+2. The valuation of each property, assessed by the Valuer General.

 The annual rates for each property are calculated by multiplying the applicable rate in the dollar by the valuation (GRV or UV) of the property.
 This is subject to the Minimum Payment.